 Steady-state erosion of the ITER main chamber first wall (FW) beryllium (Be) armour is expected to affect several processes important for the reactor duty cycle.
-Among these are armour degradation and lifetime, dust formation, and release of Be impurities potentially leading to dilution of the core plasma, enhanced sputtering of the W divertor, and tritium retention due to co-deposition.
+Among these are armour degradation and lifetime, dust formation, and release of Be impurities potentially leading to enhanced sputtering of the W divertor [1] and tritium retention due to co-deposition [2].
 Reliable numerical estimations of the Be erosion and migration are necessary to quantify these effects, but also to support the development of ITER diagnostics, designed for monitoring the Be primary source, by providing synthetic signals.